UWC2-PYTHON/ProgrammingInPython/source/modules/BasicPython.rst

        ....:
     * * * *

 NOTE: ``range(n)`` creates an "iterable" -- something you can loop over.
 We will cover iterables in greater depth in a later lesson.

 ``assert``
 ----------

-Writing ``tests`` that demonstrate that your program works is an important part of learning to program.
+Writing tests that demonstrate that your program works is an important part of learning to program.

-The Python ``assert`` statement is useful in writing simple tests: for your code.
+The Python ``assert`` statement is useful in writing simple tests for your code.

 .. code-block:: ipython